eerie-project/EERIE_hackathon_2023/IFS_FESOM/FESOM/README.md

 # FESOM data from IFS-FESOM simulations

-Currently for examples we use [nextGEMS Cycle 3](https://easy.gems.dkrz.de/DYAMOND/NextGEMS/index.html#id4) simulations.
-Later they will be updated with EERIE simulations.
+Currently for examples we use both EERIE and [nextGEMS Cycle 3](https://easy.gems.dkrz.de/DYAMOND/NextGEMS/index.html#id4) simulations.
+Examples for nextGEMS start with `nextGEMS` prefix.
+So far nextGEMS ones have much more data and with much higher frequency, but we are working on improving the situation for EERIE runs as well.

 ## Notebooks